Numerical Implementation of Just-In-Time Decoding in Novel Lattice Slices Through the Three-Dimensional Surface Code: The Delayed Matching Decoder

 Now that we have constructed a set of slices we are ready to consider explicit error correction operations within these slices.
 We imagine that we are at a point of the procedure where we have prepared the new qubits and measured the new stabilisers but have not yet applied any corrections.
 We have not remeasured the bottom-layer stabilisers as we assume that our choice of correction in the previous timestep was successful and all of these stabilisers are in the +1 eigenstate.
 The $Z$ stabiliser measurements result in a random distribution of $X$ errors on the new qubits and in a syndrome for these errors consisting of a set of loops in the bulk or connected to the top or side $X$ boundaries.
 If there were errors on the bottom layer of qubits or if we had errors in some of our stabiliser measurements we will also have broken strings with endpoints which must be matched up to produce a valid syndrome.
 The delayed matching decoder is a modified version of the minimum-weight perfect matching (MWPM) decoder~\cite{dennis2002,Edmonds1965,fowler2014} and provides a simple but fault-tolerant method of performing this matching.
 This decoder was first proposed by Brown in~\cite{brown_fault-tolerant_2020} and its operation is is as follows:

-\textbf{Setting:} In the slices presented in the previous section the qubits were on vertices and $Z$ stabilisers were on faces meaning the syndrome from these stabilisers will be a set of (possibly broken) loops on edges dual to these faces\footnote{We recall that the dual of a 3D lattice is obtained by placing new vertices at the centres of cells of the original lattice, connecting these vertices if their cells share a face in the original lattice and then deleting the original lattice.
+\textbf{Setting:} We consider $Z$ stabilisers on faces and syndromes corresponding to (possibly broken) loops on edges dual to these faces\footnote{We recall that the dual of a 3D lattice is obtained by placing new vertices at the centres of cells of the original lattice, connecting these vertices if their cells share a face in the original lattice and then deleting the original lattice.
 This transformation maps cells to vertices, faces to edges and vice versa.}.
-Endpoints of broken loops will be at the centres of cells and the distance between a pair of endpoints is measured in terms of path length on the dual edges connecting them\footnote{Some readers may prefer to think in terms of the qubits-on-faces picture where $Z$ stabilisers are on edges and endpoints are on vertices.
+The distance between endpoints of broken loops is measured in terms of path length on the dual edges connecting them\footnote{Some readers may prefer to think in terms of the qubits-on-faces picture where $Z$ stabilisers are on edges and endpoints are on vertices.
 For code A the relevant lattice is the simple cubic lattice, whereas for codes B and C it is the rhombic dodecahedral lattice.
 3D models showing the relation between the previously defined slices in the qubits-on-vertices, qubits-on-edges and qubits-on-faces picture can be found at~\cite{gitrepo}.}.
-When we speak of joining pairs of endpoints to each other or to side boundaries we mean that the stabiliser measurement outcomes are flipped (in software) along a minimal path connecting this pair of objects.
-The details of the paths used when joining endpoints to the top face are not shown here but interested readers can find 3D models of them and an explanation of each at~\cite{gitrepo}.
+When we speak of joining pairs of endpoints to each other or to a boundary we mean that the stabiliser measurement outcomes are flipped (in software) along a path connecting this pair of objects.

-\textbf{Inputs:} \begin{itemize} \item A vector $e$ of endpoint locations within the current slice \item A map (i.e. a set of key-value pairs) $M$ from pairs of endpoint locations (or an endpoint location and a boundary) to a ``pseudodistance'' between the elements of the pair (this pseudodistance will initially be equal to the true distance between the endpoints but will get smaller each time the endpoint pair recurs). \item An integer $c$ which specifies the pseudodistance below which it is permissible to join pairs of endpoints. \item An integer $r$ which specifies the amount by which we should reduce the pseudodistance between a pair of endpoints if we do not choose to join them.